superseriousbusiness/gotosocial/CONTRIBUTING.md

 If the release is so bad that it's unusable ­ or dangerous! ­ to a great part of our user-base, we can pull.
 That is: Delete the tag.

-Either way, once we've fixed the issue, we just start from the top of this list again.
+Either way, once we've resolved the issue, we just start from the top of this list again.
 Version numbers are cheap.
 It's cheap to burn them.

 ## Building Docker containers